wp-plugins/the-casengo-chat-widget/readme.txt

 *   **Do I need a Casengo account to add the widget to my site?**

 Yes, you do.
-You can sign up here.
+You can <a href=\"http://get.casengo.com/signup/?utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\">sign up here</a>.
 Casengo offers a free trial for 30 days; thereafter, the first agent is always free.
-More information on product features and pricing can be found at casengo.com.
+More information on product features and pricing can be found at <a href=\"http://www.casengo.com\">casengo.com</a>.

 *   **How can I set up email forwarding for Gmail?**